 Anton Armstrong, Conductor

-Armstrong previously taught at Calvin College and is a graduate of the American Boychoir School, St. Olaf College, the University of Illinois, and Michigan State University.
-His honors include the 2006 Robert Frost Cherry Award for Great Alumni Award, and a Distinguished Alumni Award from Michigan State.
-In June 2013, Armstrong received the Saltzman Award from the Oregon Bach Festival.
-The festival’s highest honor, the Saltzman Award, is bestowed upon individuals who have provided exceptional levels of leadership to the organization.
-In 2014, the St. Olaf Choir and Armstrong received a regional Emmy award for the 2013 PBS television program Christmas in Norway with the St. Olaf Choir.
+In January 2006, Baylor University selected Anton Armstrong from a field of 118 distinguished nominees to receive the Robert Foster Cherry Award for Great Teaching.
+He spent February-June 2007 in residency at Baylor University as a visiting professor.
+In March 2007 Anton Armstrong was the first recipient of the Distinguished Alumni Award from the American Boychoir School and in October 2009 he received the Distinguished Alumni Award from Michigan State University.
+In June 2013 Dr. Armstrong received the Saltzman Award from the Oregon Bach Festival.
+The festival’s highest honor, the Saltzman Award is bestowed upon individuals who have provided exceptional levels of leadership to the organization.
+In the fall of 2014, The St. Olaf Choir and Dr. Armstrong received a Regional Emmy for the PBS television program Christmas in Norway with The St. Olaf Choir.

 Press contact: Connor Smith

 For press materials, visit Press, Media, and Volunteer Resources.